-Advisory: English 48 and English 49 each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5; Computer Business Technology 101 or Computer Business Technology 103 and Computer Business Technology 120, each with a grade of "C" or better, or equivalent.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Computer

+Business Technology 94, 101 or 103 and 120, each with a grade of "C" or better, or equivalent.
 This intermediate-level course introduces advanced features and text editing tools of Microsoft Word.
 Students create reference documents, online forms and newsletters.
 Topics include the use of macros and collaboration and integration tools.
 This course is designed for students intending to use Microsoft Word for academic, professional and/or personal purposes.
 (FT) AA/AS; CSU.